G-Ambatte/GMBinder-Homebrewery-Converter/README.md

 #### Installation

 1. Create a new bookmark in your browser.
-Chrome is recommended, as it is the only browser Homebrewery officially supports.
+Chrome is strongly recommended, as it is the only browser Homebrewery officially supports.
+It is likely that you will get unexpected results with other browsers.

-2. Give it whatever name you like - "GMB>HB", for example.
+2. Give the bookmark whatever name you like - "GMB>HB", for example.

 3. Copy the contents of `bookmarklet.js` into the URL field.